helium/HIP/0085-mobile-hex-coverage-limit.md

 Since Radio A has the highest signal strength in that hex, it will be ranked as "1", and granted a 1X multiplier to the modeled coverage score of 16, which will award it with the full 16 (16 x 1) modeled coverage points for that epoch.

-Since radios B and C tied in Signal Strength, the Heartbeat Streak date is used to determine which radio is ranked next.
-For this example, radio B had its Heartbeat Streak start on 12/01/2022 01:01:01 while radio C had a its HeartBeat streak start on 12/02/2022 12:11:01.
-Therefore, since radio B has an earlier Heartbeat Streak, it will be ranked "2", while radio C having a rank of "3".
+Since radios B and C tied in Signal Strength, the Coverage Claim date is used to determine which radio is ranked next.
+For this example, radio B had its Coverage Claim date start on 12/01/2022 01:01:01 while radio C had a its Coverage Claim date starts  on 12/02/2022 12:11:01.
+Therefore, since radio B has an earlier Coverage Claim date, it will be ranked "2", while radio C having a rank of "3".

 Since radios D and E had the lowest signal strength out of all five (5) radios, and only the top three (3) radios will earn PoC rewards, radios D and E will not earn any modeled coverage points for this res12 hex, and are ranked as "Fail".